Ven-Sib/Registration_system/README.md

 # 🏫 University Course Registration System

 A full-featured Django web application that allows students to register, log in, enroll in courses, and manage academic data efficiently.
-Designed to simulate a real university registration portal with a secure, user-friendly interface.
+Designed to simulate a real university registration portal with a secure, user-friendly interface. visit my youtube channel on this link https://youtu.be/q6cwcvhQ4-U to check the overview.

 ## 🚀 Features